Man Jailed for Poisoning Protected Birds in Dumfries and Galloway

-A 67-year-old man has been convicted of killing raptors and other wild birds in the Stewarty area of Dumfries and Galloway between 2019 and 2020.
+A 67-year-old man has been caught red-handed for killing protected raptors and wild birds in the Stewarty area of Dumfries and Galloway.
+Barry Nicolle admitted to using illegal poison that killed 15 birds, including five rare red kites, close to his home.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.